mjordan/tutorial_on_updating_using_workbench/README.md

 # We should all use the same GID for this exercise.
 google_sheets_gid: 609339107
 ```

+Save your configuration file and run `./workench --config tutorial_exercise_replace_thumbnails.yml --check`, and if no major problems are reported, then run `./workench --config tutorial_exercise_replace_thumbnails.yml`.
+Do a search on your Drupal website for "cats" and you will see the new thumbnail image for the two nodes about cats.

 Note that we are only replacing the file, not the entire media.
 This file remains a "thumbnail" image due to its media having that Islandora Media Use value.
 If we wanted to add a thumbnail media to a node that didn't have one, we would use a `add_media` task.